Robin Scott (singer): Early life

-1970s
+Early career

 In early 1970, Scott conceived a multimedia project, The Voice, which was aired on BBC Radio 3.
 He left Britain to travel both around Europe and North America.
 When he returned, he made demos with members of the progressive rock band Camel, songwriter Terry Britten and music publisher Ronnie Scott.
 In 1972, he won the Search for a Star national talent contest, and was offered a recording contract by EMI, but turned down the deal because the label would not support his backing band.

 In 1973, he performed in bands with Pete Thomas (later of Elvis Costello and the Attractions), and Paul "Bassman" Riley, and also wrote a musical called Heartaches & Teardrops, a play with original songs which has parallels to The Rocky Horror Show, and the True Love and Romance comic strip genre.

 Scott then started working with Roogalator, a well regarded and original R&B band.
-He produced their debut single, "Cincinnati Fatbac" (one of the first releases on Stiff Records) followed by "Love & the Single Girl" on Virgin.
+He produced their debut single, "Cincinnati Fatback" (one of the first releases on Stiff Records) followed by "Love & the Single Girl" on Virgin.
 Virgin failed to pick up option to release the band's first album so Scott produced Roogalator's debut LP Play It By Ear for release on Do It Records which he co-founded in 1978 with Max and Ian Tregoning.
 Scott also recorded "Cry Myself to Sleep" under the alias of Comic Romance, for release on Do It.

 In 1978, Scott worked as producer for Barclay Records in Paris, France where he lived with his girlfriend Brigitte Vinchon (alias Brigit Novik), after producing and filming with director Julien Temple and all female punk quartet The Slits.
-In 1979 Do It released early recordings by Adam and the Ants.
+In 1979 Do It released the first LP by Adam and the Ants.